 We don’t grow by default, in fact we do quite the opposite.
 If we rely on our default nature, we will drift.
 We will find ourselves disconnected, dissatisfied, and discouraged.
 In Waypoint #4 we talk about several spiritual rhythms we must set up in our life in order to come to a place of healing and to walk into our future whole and healthy.

 There is a spiritual and physical rhythm that stands above the rest of them, and yet it’s the one we tend to practice the least.
 This one principle will lead to our healing and wholeness faster than other antidote.
 It will also keep at bay much of the unnecessary pain we create in our lives.
 In Waypoint #5 we talk about the principle of Sabbath Rest, the Keystone habit, if you will, of navigating your valley well.

 Our pain can be a classroom.
 God doesn’t want to waste an ounce of our pain.
-The decision we have to make is are we willing to listen and learn what he’s wanting to communicate to us through our pain.
-If we are, we partner with him in ensuring our pain is not in vain.
+The decision we must make is are we willing to listen and learn what He’s wanting to communicate to us through our pain.
+If we are, we partner with Him in ensuring our pain is not in vain.
 In Waypoint #7 we tackle 10 things God may be trying to teach you through your pain.

 Life is impossible to do alone.
 Valley's are even more impossible to do alone.
 In Waypoint #8 we discuss why it’s so important to surround yourself with community, help you understand what kind of community to surround yourself with, and how to navigate the difficult situations that can arise when you’re cultivating community in a valley.